As the UK’s coronavirus lockdown begins to gradually ease, the government has extended its wage subsidy until the end of October.

 What is the government-backed wage?

-If your employer’s business has been badly hit by Covid-19, and they can’t afford to pay you, they can now send you home safe in the knowledge that the government has offered to pay you 80 percent of your salary, up to a maximum of £2,500 per month.
-This can be backdated from 1 March 2020.
-This is known in legal circles as the Furlough wage.
+If your employer’s business has been badly hit by Covid-19 and they can’t afford to pay you, they can use the Coronavirus Job Retention Scheme to send you home safe in the knowledge that the government will pay 80 percent of your salary up to a maximum of £2,500 per month.
+This is commonly referred to as being “furloughed” and can be backdated from 1 March 2020.

 - Will I receive my full wage or just 80 percent?